dlab-berkeley/programming-fundamentals/1-2_create.md

 $ mv scripts/python_printing.py .
 ~~~

-The effect is to move the file from the directory it was in to the current working directory. `ls` now shows us that the file is gone:
+The effect is to move the file from the directory it was in to the current working directory. `ls` now shows us that the python file is gone:

 ~~~ {.input}
 $ ls scripts